jwplayer/jwplayer-react/README.md

 ```

 ## Required Props
-These props are required to instantient an instance of JW Player:
+These props are required to instantiate an instance of JW Player:

 * `library`
   * Must be a url to a jwplayer web player library.
 Required if jwplayer library not already instantiated on page (ie. if window.jwplayer is undefined).